Sonu0407/Python-tutorials/Notes.md

 class means blueprint

-to create class in python is class is the keyword
+to create class in python class is the keyword

-syntax: class classname :
+syntax: class class_name :

 self is just a variable name